7hedubz/WorldOrganizer_Python/README.md

 Select the relationship from the list in the Show Relationships window and then you'll be able to change a description of the relationship to the right.
 Again, it remembers as the contents are changed.
 You still have to save the file in order for them to be loaded.

+You can double click any relationship to open up the description-window for that feature/country as well (provided it's not already open)

 I think that's about it!
 If there is any confusion you can email me at 7heDubz@gmail.com, you can also reach me there with any errors/bugs you find so I might try to fix them.
 I would appreciate as much information about the issue as possible, including a screenshot of the error code (if there was one)